Costs & Financial Aid

 The online Bachelor of Arts in Integrated Social Sciences is a self-sustaining, fee-based program administered by the UW College of Arts & Sciences in partnership with UW Continuum College.

 Course fees for the ISS program are less than those of many competing programs.
-Costs for the 2017–2018 academic year are $311 per credit for Washington state residents and $363 per credit for out-of-state students.
+Costs for the 2021–2022 academic year are $359 per credit for all students (Washington residents and non-residents).

 This table shows how ISS program costs compare with similar online degrees.